lassepe/GraphSearchZero.jl/README.md

 ### Solving the Search Problem

-Onc eyou have specified your search problem, finding a solution to this problem is as simple as calling one of the solvers.
+Once you have specified your search problem, finding a solution to this problem is as simple as calling one of the solvers.
 Currently, `generic_graph_search`, `weighted_astar` and `astar` are provided.
 The generic graph search method is provided that computes the solution given a `p::SearchProblem` and a `fringe_priority::Function`.
 Here, the `fringe_priority` is a function that maps a `SearchNode{S, A}` to a scalar priority.
 The algorithm will expand nodes with a *low* priority first.
-In order to use A*, the user simply needs to provide the `heuristic::Function` that maps a state `s::S` to a scalar cost to go upperbound.
+In order to use A*, the user simply needs to provide the `heuristic::Function` that maps a state `s::S` to a scalar cost to go upper bound.
 A* will simply call generic graph search with the fringe priority mapping constructed from the heuristic.